-Skipjack: seven purse-seine fisheries (four OBJ, two NOA, one DEL) and one LP fishery are defined (Figure A-5); the last two include all 13 sampling areas.
+Skipjack: seven purse-seine fisheries (four OBJ, two NOA, one DEL) and one LP fishery are defined (Figure Aof the purse-seine and pole-and-line fleets in the EPO, 1961-2023

+5); the last two include all 13 sampling areas.
 Of the 769 wells with fish caught, 440 contained skipjack.
 The estimated size compositions of the fish caught during 2023 are shown in Figure A-7a.
 Most of the skipjack catch was taken in the OBJ-N, OBJ-E, OBJ-S and NOA-S fisheries in all four quarters.
 The largest skipjack (60-70 cm) were caught in the OBJ-E and OBJ-N fisheries in the first and fourth quarters and in the NOA-S and NOA-N fisheries in the second and third quarters.
-The smallest (<50 cm) were caught primarily in the OBJ-E, OBJ-S fisheries in all four quarters, and in the NOA-S fishery in the first and fourth quarters.
+The smallest (<50 cm) were caught primarily in the OBJ-N, OBJ-E and OBJ-S fisheries in all four quarters, and in the NOA-S fishery in the first and fourth quarters.